-If a Google Nest Detect is listed as offline in the Nest app, it has become disconnected from Google Nest Guard.
-When a Detect is offline it won’t be able to communicate activity in the room it’s in.
+If a Google Nest Detect is listed as offline on the Nest app, it has become disconnected from Google Nest Guard or Google Nest Connect.
+When a Nest Detect is offline it won’t be able to communicate activity in the room it’s in.

 The Nest Detects in your home work a little differently than other Nest products do.
-Detects don’t use Wi-Fi to communicate with the Nest Service.
-Instead, they talk directly to your Guard.
-Your Guard then uses Wi-Fi to send alerts and other information to the Nest app on your phone.
-So even if your home Wi-Fi goes down, your Detects can still tell Guard to sound the alarm (but you won’t get a notification on your phone unless you have a cellular backup).
+Nest Detects don’t use Wi-Fi to communicate with the Nest Service.
+Instead, they talk directly to your Nest Guard.
+Your Nest Guard then uses Wi-Fi to send alerts and other information to the Nest app on your phone.
+So even if your home Wi-Fi goes down, your Nest Detects can still tell Nest Guard to sound the alarm (but you won’t get a notification on your phone unless you have a cellular backup).

-Troubleshooting Nest Detect offline
+Troubleshoot Nest Detect offline

-1. Make sure your Guard is online
+1. Make sure your Nest Guard is online

-2. Check the status of Nest service
+2. Check the status of the Nest service

 If the Nest service is down, all of your Nest products will be offline.
-You may also see The Nest service can’t be reached right now in the Nest app.
+You may also get the message: "The Nest service can’t be reached right now" on the Nest app.